VMware Ransomware Recovery Field Guide

 Organizations can consider using different mappings for test/failover, especially during planning development stages.
 Folder mapping can be leveraged to provide easier identification (e.g., quarantine folder) of inventory items during testing or partial failovers.

 Another goal during testing is to determine what additional service or utility VMs, specific to what ransomware may impact, are needed in the IRE when it is provisioned.
-These can be failed over as initial actions during early response activities, or they can be included in the specific DR plans where they may be used, either manually or automatically with script VMs.
+These can be failed over as initial actions during early response activities, or they can be included in the specific Recovery plans where they may be used, either manually or automatically with script VMs.

 NOTE: The status of Recovery Points used during testing phases can be captured in the Badges construct provided with the Ransomware Recovery capabilities.
 Badges are covered in a later section.

 While recovery from ransomware has many similarities with traditional site disaster recovery, there are also important differences that necessitate developing specialized recovery workflows.
 This section covers the main stages relevant to ransomware recovery scenarios: